cozy/cozy-mobile/www-src/test/assets/manual_test_guide.md

 [ ] Change the file in the folder
 [ ] Delete the folder

+[ ] Delete Photos directory, and let the app recreate it.
 ## Service

 [ ] close the app, and take a picture